linux-system-roles/logging/design_docs/rsyslog_input_output_roles.md

 - `imuxsock` - reads system logs from unix socket.  `off`, by default.
 If `rsyslog_use_imuxsock` is set to `true`, `on`.
 - `imjournal` - reads system logs from `systemd-journald`.
 - `imklog` - reads kernel messages.
 If `kernel-message` is in `rsyslog_capabilities`, `imklog` is enabled.
 Disabled, by default.
 - `imfile` - reads messages from file.
 If `file-input` is in `rsyslog_capabilities`, `imfile` is enabled.
 Disabled, by default.
-Plus, when rsyslog_elasticsearch is configured, the messages are passed to the elasticsearch output config.
+Plus, when elasticsearch type logging_outputs is configured, the messages are passed to the elasticsearch output config.
 (Note: normalizing/reformatting is TBD.)

 Basically, these system lots are handled by \*.system output roles, that `files` and `forwards` belong to.